1homas/ISE_Python_Scripts/README.md

 Show ISE ERS REST API data in a variety of ways.

 - `csv`   : Show the items in a Comma-Separated Value (CSV) format
-- `grid`  : Show the items in a grid/table
+- `grid`  : Show the items in a grid with borders
-- `table` : Show the items in a grid/table
+- `table` : Show the items in a text table
 - `id`    : Show only the id column for the objects (if available)
 - `json`  : Show the items as a single JSON string
 - `line`  : Show the items as JSON with each item on it's own line